anaryaputra/nextjs-starter-kit/README.md

 - Lint your codes before making commit.
 - Lint your commit message to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) guideline.
 - Provide assistance to make commit message.
-- Automate release workflow on push to main branch or by dispatching the workflow, including determine the next version number strictly following the [Semantic Versioning](https://semver.org/), generate release notes and and changelog.
+- Automate release workflow on push to main branch or by dispatching the workflow, including determine the next version number strictly following the [Semantic Versioning](https://semver.org/) and generate changelog.

 ## Dependecies In Summary